The Verdict is in and Wordpress Wins the Overall Best Open Source CMS Award!

 Share Your Comments and Get Rewarded.

-In an effort to encourage posting on my site, I have installed a Wordpress Plugin to remove the nofollow attribute from the default installation of Wordpress.
+In an effort to encourage posting on my site, I have installed a WordPress Plugin to remove the nofollow attribute from the default installation of WordPress.

 What this means for all of you, in case you don’t know, that if you make a comment on any one of my posts, you will receive Google Pagerank weight for the link.
 So over time, as I promote the heck out of my site, you will also gain Pagerank on yours.
 It is the least I can do for you.